TonyPhipps/Warcraft/DaftUI/daftMainBar/readme.txt

 Toggleable features
-Set hotkey/macro text to white color and arial typeface.
+Set hotkey/macro text to white color and Arial Narrow typeface.
 This also highlights icons red when out of range, and blue when out of resources.
 Hide gryphon art
 Hide all Blizzard art
 Hide keybind text